discordjs/guide/guide/popular-topics/errors.md

 });
 ```

-When an error occurs, it will be logged to the console, and it will not terminate the process.
+When an error occurs, the console will log it, and it will not terminate the process.

 </branch>